cuihujun/docs/murano/get-started/solutions/exampleapp/README.md

   ![image alt text](exampleapp_13.png)

-3. Then CD to the home-automation-example directory in the terminal, and paste this command:
+3. CD to the home-automation-example directory in the terminal, and paste this command:
   ```
   npm run start:dev
   ```